tjcreedy/metamate/README.md

 Make sure you have all of the system dependencies: Python3 (3.6+), pip, [MAFFT](https://mafft.cbrc.jp/alignment/software/linux.html), [BBmap](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/), [R](https://cran.r-project.org/).
 It is highly recommended to use metamate in a dedicated conda environment to avoid dependency issues.
 If you're on ubuntu linux, you can run:

 ```
-conda create -n metamate_env python=3.6 pip r-base
+conda create -n metamate_env -c conda-forge -c bioconda python=3.10 pip r-base pysam bbmap mafft scipy numpy biopython

-conda install bioconda::pysam
-conda install bioconda::bbmap
-conda install bioconda::mafft
 ```

-Alternatively, for a global installation (careful, as the pip version of metamate is not the most recent one):
+Alternatively, you can use pip to install the dependencies and metamate (careful, as the pip version of metamate is not the most recent one):

 ```
 sudo apt install python3 python3-pip mafft r-base